Who are the Americans still left in Russian prisons after massive prisoner swap?

 Gordon Black

-An Army staff sergeant stationed at Fort Cavazos, Texas, was convicted June 19 2024 in Vladivostok of stealing and making threats of murder against his girlfriend, and was sentenced to three years and nine months in prison.
+An Army staff sergeant stationed at Fort Cavazos, Texas, was convicted on June 19 2024 in Vladivostok of stealing and making threats of murder against his girlfriend and was sentenced to three years and nine months in prison.

 He had flown to Russia from his U.S. military post in South Korea without authorization and was arrested in May after the woman accused him of stealing from her, according to US and Russian authorities.